MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 # Bank-Stock-Prices-Prediction

-The objective of this project is to predict the (closing) stock market prices of each of the "Big Five Banks" in Canada over a (scalable) time period of at least seven years.
+The objective of this project is to predict the (closing) stock market prices of each of the "Big Five Banks" in Canada over a (scalable) time period of at least eight years.
 These banks include:

 - Bank of Montreal (BMO)
 - Canadian Imperial Bank of Commerce (CIBC)